davidhnna/portfolio/index.md

 ---

-## 🔓 Metasploit SMB Compromise
+## 🔓 Windows Eternal Blue Compromise

 > **Tools Used**: TryHackMe, Metasploit, John the Ripper, Windows, Rainbow Tables

 ### 🧠 Overview
-This project was part of a TryHackMe challenge that focused on exploiting vulnerable SMB services.
+This project was part of a TryHackMe challenge that focused on exploiting a Windows machines MS17-010 SMB vulnrablitity.
 My goal was to simulate a real attack: gain access, escalate privileges, and extract credentials from a Windows system.

 ### ⚙️ What I Did
 1. **Scanned the target** using `nmap` to identify open ports and services.